cosmos/cosmos/WHITEPAPER.md

 making block syncing faster for new nodes.
 The brilliance of this solution is in how it works within the limitations of Bitcoin's current protocol and allows for a soft-fork upgrade (i.e. clients with older versions of the software will continue to function after the upgrade).
-Tendermint being a new protocol has no design restrictions, so it has a different scaling priorities.
+Tendermint, being a new protocol, has no design restrictions, so it has a different scaling priorities.
 Primarily, Tendermint uses a BFT round-robin algorithm based on cryptographic signatures instead of mining, which trivially allows horizontal scaling through multiple